mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Related Work

 \subsection{LLMs and Images}

 The success of scaling up training data and model parameters has resulted in large vision-language models with billions of parameters \citep{wang_simvlm_2021,yu_coca_2022,wang_beit_2022}.
-However, with the number of parameters in single-digit billions, these are still an order of magnitude smaller than text-only large language models \citep{brown_language_2020}; the compute necessary to pretrain comparably large vision-language models from scratch, however, is available only to select few \citep{chen_pali_2022,chen_pali-x_2023}.
+However, with the number of parameters in single-digit billions, these are still an order of magnitude smaller than text-only models \citep{brown_language_2020}; the compute necessary to pretrain comparably large vision-language models, however, is available only to select few \citep{chen_pali_2022,chen_pali-x_2023}.

-Instead, much of the vision-and-language research turned to approaches that can leverage the power of existing LLMs with as little training as possible: the most basic approach turns the image into a textual description, which already outperforms small vision-language models on specialized tasks \citep{yang_empirical_2021,liu_deplot_2022,tiong_plug-and-play_2022}.
-More sophisticated methods train an image encoder that learns to map an image into a sequence of tokens in the LLM embedding space \citep{tsimpoukelli_multimodal_2021,alayrac_flamingo_2022,li_blip-2_2023} while the LLM is either left untouched or only partially tuned \citep{alayrac_flamingo_2022}.
-Most recently, the release of strong public LLMs like Llama \citep{touvron_llama_2023} and the success of conversational instruction tuning \citep{ouyang_training_2022,alpaca,vicuna2023,xu_baize_2023}, has led to a body of work \citep{zhu_minigpt-4_2023,liu_visual_2023,ye_mplug-owl_2023,dai_instructblip_2023,gao_llama-adapter_2023} that tries to replicate the vision-language skills of GPT-4 \citep{openai_gpt4_2023}.
-The vast majority of this research focused only on English, for which both an abundance of high-quality image-text data and strong instruction-tuned LLMs exist.
-To the best of our knowledge, we are the first to extend a massively multilingual LLM with vision capabilities.
+Instead, much of the vision-language research turned to approaches that can leverage the power of existing LLMs by training an image encoder to map an image into a sequence of tokens in the LLM embedding space \citep{tsimpoukelli_multimodal_2021,alayrac_flamingo_2022,li_blip-2_2023}, while the LLM is kept as-is or is only partially tuned \citep{alayrac_flamingo_2022}.
+Most recently, the release of strong publicly available LLMs such as Llama \citep{touvron_llama_2023} and the success of conversational instruction tuning \citep{ouyang_training_2022,alpaca,vicuna2023,xu_baize_2023}, has led to a body of work \citep{zhu_minigpt-4_2023,liu_visual_2023,ye_mplug-owl_2023,dai_instructblip_2023,gao_llama-adapter_2023,liu_improved_2023,bai_qwen-vl_2023} that tries to replicate the vision-language skills of GPT-4 \citep{openai_gpt4_2023}.
+The vast majority of research focused on English, where both an abundance of high-quality image-text data and strong LLMs exist.
+To the best of our knowledge, we are the first to extend a massively multilingual LLM with ``vision capabilities''.